w-woloszyn/expressions/README.md

 ## Description

 * An Expression, here, is an inductively defined object using the atomic Expressions of type int, bool, or std::monostate, together with operators inherited from these types.
 More technically, an Expression is a self-recursive variant with 1-ary and 2-ary operators defined on it.
 * Each Expression is either valid or invalid.
-An Expression is valid just in case it represents a well-formed formula or mathematical expression (no atomic subExpression is of type std::monostate).
+An Expression is valid just in case it represents a well-formed formula or mathematical expression (no atomic part of the Expression is of type std::monostate).
 * Visitor method typeCheck() checks whether an Expression is well-formed.
 * Visitor method evaluate() evaluates the expression or formula.
 * Each method defined on the Expression follows the visitor pattern, including the operators +,-, and so on.